twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

 # Include dotfiles from elsewhere

+The sections below contain examples of how to use `.chezmoiexternal.toml` to include files from external sources.
+For more details, check the [reference manual](/reference/special-files-and-directories/chezmoiexternal-format/) .

 ## Include a subdirectory from a URL

 To include a subdirectory from another repository, e.g. [Oh My